Best Vegan Lingerie Brands in 2022 – Buyer’s Guide

 Hemp is an even more sustainable option than cotton at its best behavior.
 No, scratch that.
 Hemp is one of the most sustainable crops in the world.
 Its short harvest cycle, land-saving tall fibers, and virtual lack of thirst put it on top for vegan and ethical shoppers.

 It has antimicrobial properties that come in handy after a sweaty or interesting day.
-In fact, these antimicrobial properties are what enables hemp crops to grow without pesticides or harmful chemicals.
+In fact, these antimicrobial properties are what enable hemp crops to grow without pesticides or harmful chemicals.

 Hemp is also a much sturdier and more practical fabric than cotton, and yet, it feels incredibly soft and comfortable, which is why it’s considered a premium lingerie fabric.